-- CONTRACTOR shall provide the following Prevention and Early Intervention (PEI) services: - Program which provides evidence-based Anti-bullying education to elementary and middle-school aged children.
-These services will be provided with the intent of reducing the negative feelings, reduce the feelings of isolation, and increase understand and recognition of the signs and risk factors of bullying behaviors. - 2.
-CONTRACTOR shall utilize bilingual and bi-culturally trained staff (when appropriate) to outreach to the COUNTY's areas of need. - A. Anti-Bullying education to for school aged children with a focus on grades K-8. - a.
-CONTRACTOR shall deliver anti bullying education programs in group settings, such as classrooms, or assemblies.
-A group will be considered a group when 10 or more students attend the training. - CONTRACTOR shall deliver anti-bullying education to elementary and middle school faculty, staff and administrators.
-A group consists of 10 or more learners. - c.
-Youth who may benefit from receiving additional services are offered the opportunity to participate in on campus groups, individual mentoring, community Day Schools, prevention, education programs, and weekly groups as developed by CONTRACTOR. - 3.
-CONTACTOR shall provide COUNTY with the number of screenings and presentations offered.
-Data will include: - A. Number of screenings provided - B. Number of referrals generated by screenings - C. Number of presentations - D. Number of individuals who attended each presentation - E. Where the presentation took place

-- F. Target audience of presentation. - II.
-CONTRACTOR shall complete the following reports as outlined in MHSA Prevention and Early Intervention (PEI) Regulation (Attachment 1) sections 3200.245, 3200.246 of Article 2, sections 3510.010, 3560, 3560.010, and 3560.020 of Article 5, and Article 7.
+- of reducing negative feelings, reducing feelings of isolation, and increasing understanding and recognition of signs and risk factors of bullying behaviors. - B. CONTRACTOR shall utilize bilingual and bi-culturally trained staff (when appropriate) to outreach to COUNTY's areas of need. - I. Anti-Bullying education for school aged children with a focus on grades K-8. - a.
+CONTRACTOR shall deliver anti-bullying education programs in group settings, such as classrooms, or assemblies. - b.
+CONTRACTOR shall deliver anti-bullying education to elementary and middle school faculty, staff and administrators. - c.
+Youth who may benefit from receiving additional services are offered the opportunity to participate in on-campus groups, individual mentoring, community Day Schools, prevention, education programs, and weekly groups as developed by CONTRACTOR. - C. CONTACTOR shall provide COUNTY with the number of screenings and presentations offered.
+Data shall include: - Number of screenings provided - II.
+Number of referrals generated by screenings - III.
+Number of presentations - IV.
+Number of individuals who attended each presentation - V. Where the presentation took place - VI.
+Target audience of presentation. - CONTRACTOR shall complete the following reports as outlined in MHSA PEI Regulation (Attachment 2) sections 3200.245, 3200.246 of Article 2, sections 3510.010, 3560, 3560.010, and 3560.020 of Article 5, and Article 7.
 Authority Cited: Section 5846, Welfare and Institutions Code, Reference: Section 5892, Welfare and Institutions Code.

-Annual Reports:
+A. Annual Reports:

-- A. Funding Report: CONTRACTOR shall provide information on total funding sources, identifying the amount of funds received from Medi-Cal Federal Financial Participation, 1991 Realignment, Behavioral Health Subaccount, and any other funding source.
-This report shall cover the twelve (12) month period of the contract term, include a breakdown of funds spent per program area, and is due July 31, 2022. - B. Annual Summation Report for Friendly Visitor: CONTRACTOR shall provide an annual summary of services offered, due July 31, 2022.
-This report shall cover the twelve (12) month period of the contract term, to include: - a.
+I. Funding Report: CONTRACTOR shall provide information on total funding sources, identifying the amount of funds received from Medi-Cal Federal Financial Participation, 1991 Realignment, Behavioral Health Subaccount, and any other funding source.
+This report shall cover the twelve (12) month period of the Agreement term, include a breakdown of funds spent per program area, and is due July 31, 2026.

+- II.
+Annual Summation Report for Friendly Visitor: CONTRACTOR shall provide an annual summary of services offered, due July 31, 2026.
+This report shall cover the twelve (12) month period of the Agreement term, to include: - a.
 Summation of services provided, to whom (type of client), where the service takes place, and how often service is provided. - b.
-A confidential list of client names to assure unduplicated numbers. - c.
-Outcomes and indicators used by the program, what approaches used to select specific indicators, and changes in outcomes and indicators as attributed to service delivery.
-CONTRACTOR will state how often the data is collected and analyzed. - d.
+A confidential list of client names to ensure unduplicated numbers. - c.
+Outcomes and indicators used by the program, approaches used to select specific indicators, and changes in outcomes and indicators as attributed to service delivery.
+CONTRACTOR shall state how often data is collected and analyzed. - d.
 Strategies used to avoid stigma among participants. - e.
 Strategies used to address cultural considerations. - f.
-An analysis of the strengths and challenges experienced by the CONTRACTOR in meeting prevention goals in the preceding year, which shall include a narrative of anecdotal information, with concrete examples, and/or quotes from participants, volunteers, and service providers that demonstrate effectiveness, and/or need to improve services. - g.
-A summary of any changes in the program from the beginning of the contract year to the end of the contract year.
+An analysis of the strengths and challenges experienced by CONTRACTOR in meeting prevention goals in the preceding year, which shall include a narrative of anecdotal information, with concrete examples, and/or quotes from participants, volunteers, and service providers that demonstrate effectiveness, and/or need to improve services. - g.
+A summary of any changes in the program from the beginning of the Agreement year to the end of the Agreement year. - Summary of target population including the participant's risk of a potentially serious mental illness, either based on individual risk or membership in a group. - An explanation of evaluation methodology including how and when outcomes are measured and how data is collected and analyzed.
+Include specific strategies utilized for collection and evaluation that reflect cultural competence. - j.
+Narrative description of how a typical member of the target population would ideally receive services through Breaking The Silence. - k.
+An explanation of evaluation method including how CONTRACTOR intends to measure changes in attitudes, knowledge, and/or behavior related to mental illness and seeking mental health services.